HefnaValravn/ubuntu_server/extra_exercises/explanation_dns.md

 - `/var/cache/bind/ rw`

+I also access the file under `/etc/bind/named.conf.options` and modify it to allow queries from anyone and to listen to all IP addresses, just in case.

 Then I restart AppArmor just in case.

 Finally, I check that my server configuration is okay with the `named-checkconf` and `named-checkzone nicolas-benedettigonzalez.sasm.uclllabs.be /var/lib/bind/nicolas-benedettigonzalez.sasm.uclllabs.be.db` commands.